cloudmesh-community/fa18-423-03/project-report/report.md

 program so it does not have to be limited to being accessed via a local machine.
 While we can firmly say that we have made a program that provides the services we set out to create, we can say to a degree of certainty that we have found that it can be ran on a cloud server.
-The two services that we found to be favorable were Amazon Web Service's EC2 and Microsoft Azure's Cloud Shell.
+The service that we used successfully was Chameleon Cloud however for the average user, the two services that we found to be favorable were Amazon Web Service's EC2 and Microsoft Azure's Cloud Shell.
 In terms of usability and reliability, we believe that a paid subscription to AWS EC2 would be the better of the two.